 I believe that we need a tax system that is fair, adequate and stable.
 Washington State's current tax base relies too heavily on regressive, unreliable taxes, and I am a leader in promoting systemic reform.
 I was the prime sponsor of the only loophole closure bill that made it to the House floor in 2011, dedicating funds for education.
 While that bill did not get the 2/3 majority required by I-1053, the bill did become the basis for a constitutional challenge to the initiative.
 And, in late 2013, the Washington Supreme Court ruled that the 2/3 majority required by I-1053 was unconstitutional.
-In 2012 and 2014, I sponsored a capital gains tax bill that would increase the adequacy and fairness of Washington’s tax system.
+Each session since then, I sponsored a capital gains tax bill that would increase the adequacy and fairness of Washington’s tax system.
 It will take committed legislators and citizens some time to replace our regressive system with a progressive tax system, however, I will devote my entire legislative career to making this happen.

 Accountability and Reform

 As Deputy Director of the Tacoma-Pierce County Health Department, I led a department with 270 employees and a $38 million annual budget.
 I know how to exercise leadership, build consensus, and get the work done.
 After arriving at the health department, I dramatically improved relationships with other agencies resulting in improved services to local communities, even during the economic crisis.
 I have a record of bringing positive change and accountability to troubled agencies, while always remembering the needs of people.
 My creative, smart, financially responsible approach is the right way to navigate the tough economy.